-We lived in Athens, Greece, for one month and there were a few ways we saved money in some of our biggest spending categories: housing, food, transportation, and sightseeing.
+We lived in Athens for one month and there were a few ways we saved money in some of our biggest spending categories: housing, food, transportation, and sightseeing.
+This post shares our budget travel tips for Athens.

-These budget travel tips for Athens may help you save money while you explore this fantastic city, filled with so much history and culture.
+What’s more: these are easy ways to save money while you explore this fantastic Greek city, filled with so much history and culture.

 Budget Travel Tips for Athens